nsmryan/itscomputersciencetime.com/inwork/2020-08-25-The-Material-of-Programming-Languages.md

 I ever get in C.

+C can quickly become a tarpit.
+This is true of other languages too, certainly, but I find that C is frequently error prone and requires a great discipline and restraint to make something robust.

+# Python
 Python is very much like legos- its easy to snap things together, but when they get complex its quite hard to tell if they fit together.
 Also, if you want to restructure something large,